 - 1. Where actuarial assumptions differ from expected experience, our estimates could be overstated or understated.
 One of the most critical assumptions is the medical trend rate.
 The College may want to commission further study to assess the sensitivity of liability estimates to our medical trend assumptions.
-For example, it may be helpful to know how liabilities would be affected by using a trend factor 1% higher than what was used in this study. - 2.
+For example, it may be helpful to know how liabilities would be affected by using a trend factor 1% higher than what was used in this study.
+There is an additional fee required to calculate the impact of alternative trend assumptions. - 2.
 We used an "entry age normal" actuarial cost method to estimate the actuarial accrued liability and normal cost.
 GASB will allow this as one of several permissible methods under its upcoming accounting standard.
 Using a different cost method could result in a somewhat different recognition pattern of costs and liabilities.